rijalati/B_Tree/readme.txt

 **Note**: The code in b_tree.h, jdisk.h, and jdisk.c was written by Dr. James Plank of the University of Tennessee.
 The code in b_tree.c, example_creation.c, and example_tester.c is my own.
+Also note that deletions are not implemented in my b_tree, only insertions.

 This repository contains the source code for a simple B+ Tree that is implemented on top of a Unix/Linux filesystem and is capable of functioning as a simple Database Management System.
 This was a project I did my senior year of college for Dr. Plank's Advanced Programming and Algorithms course at UTK.
+More information on the project and its specifications can be found
+at: web.eecs.utk.edu/~plank/plank/classes/cs494/494/labs/Lab-1-Btree/

+General information on B+ Trees can be found at: cis.stvincent.edu/html/tutorials/swd/btree/btree.html

 The functions declared in b_tree.h define an interface for a B+ Tree ("b_tree") that is implemented on top of a Unix/Linux filesystem.
-In my B+ Tree implementation, the val for a key in an internal node is held in the largest val pointer of the key's predecessor subtree.
+The file jdisk.h exports a disk-like interface on top of standard Nix files.
+Also note that in my B+ Tree implementation, the val for a key in an internal node is held in the largest val pointer of the key's predecessor subtree.

 The b_tree itself is stored in a file which is divided into sectors of JDISK_SECTOR_SIZE bytes.